armincosta/CryptoTraderAIHelperTool/README.md

 # How it Works

-The Toolset provides a set of operations (MODEs) that allow to perform BUYs and SELLs of a defined crypto token in semi-automatic by executing the program with defined parameters.
+The Toolset provides to run a set of operations (MODEs) that allow to trade of a particular crypto token (BUYs and SELLs), in semi-automatic way by executing the program with defined parameters.

-When a trade operation is executed (BUY), the token price is monitored continuously at a given time interval defined by the user (ex. each second).
-A STOP LIMIT SELL order, if configured, is set immediately after the buy operation and incremented or decremented automatically according to a second configurable threshold expressed in percentage (%) relative to the price level.
-The user can execute a SELL command manually when a desired gain is reached.
+When a trade operation is executed (i.e. BUYNOW), the token price is monitored continuously at a given time interval defined by the user (i.e each second).
+Immediately after the BUY operation is executed, a user defined STOP LIMIT SELL order is set and incremented or decremented automatically according to a configurable threshold value expressed in percentage (%), that is relative to the price level.

-A SELL can occur either automatically, via an executed stop limit order, at a configurable amount gained (%) or at any moment by the user by executing a sell command.
+A SELL order can occur either automatically, via an executed stop limit order, at a configurable amount gained (%) or at any moment by the user by executing a sell command.

 One feature (MODE) allows also to poll (check continuously) the availability of a new token that is going to be listed on the Exchange and  perform a BUY operation at a the lowest possible price level.